5nizza/5nizza.github.io/_posts/2016-02-10-note-on-knowledge-subset-construction-for-partial-info-games.md

 and, finally, show that the path does not satisfy $$\varphi$$, which contradicts to the fact that $$\alpha^o$$ is a winning strategy.

-I got confused by this proof (Lemma 4)
+At first, I got confused by this proof (Lemma 4), so came up with an alternative proof.
--- why do we need the Koenig's lemma?
-Isn't the tree actually a DAG? -- so came up with an alternative proof.
+(update: not anymore -- see [post]({% post_url 2016-02-11-note-2-on-knowledge-subset-construction-for-partial-info-games %})).
 Disclaimer -- it might be wrong (please comment if you see an error).

 Before we proceed, let me give an intuition behind the definition